DOWNLOAD THE APP

 Benefits:

-1. It cures health problems like asthma, lower back pain, and fatigue.
+1. It improves respiratory function, lower back pain, and fatigue.
 It also aids digestion.

 2. Expands the chest, which results in a full intake of oxygen.